Mandeville, Louisiana: History

-Mandeville was affected by Hurricane Katrina's storm surge on August 29, 2005, and received water and wind damage.
-Parts of the city also experienced less dramatic flooding when Lake Pontchartrain overflowed its banks due to Hurricane Ike in 2008.
-By 2009, most of the reconstruction from Katrina was completed.
-Many homes and businesses in areas that experienced flooding have been elevated.
+Mandeville's low-lying lakefront is protected by a 5 ft seawall, and the blocks nearest the lake have flooded repeatedly during storm surges.
+Hurricane Katrina in 2005 flooded hundreds of buildings; after further surges from Isaac in 2012 and Hurricane Ida in 2021, the city's building-elevation and floodplain regulations sharply reduced repeat losses.

 Geography

 According to the United States Census Bureau, the city has a total area of 17.7 sqkm, of which 0.3 sqkm, or 1.55%, is covered by water.

 The Tchefuncte River flows through Madisonville, and a manned swing bridge connects Mandeville to Madisonville.

 Mandeville is located at 30°22′9″N 90°5′42″W. The city's ZIP codes include 70448 and 70471.